 Monsieur Paul (10/10)

 Monsieur Paul is a restaurant that features French fine-dining.
 It’s a huge surprise for anyone who wouldn’t expect a true white tablecloth experience inside a theme park.
+The atmosphere is impeccable and the prix fixe menu is always amazing.
 Prices are high, but it’s worth it if you’re looking for some of Disney World’s best upscale food inside the gates of a park.
 Monsieur Paul ranks toward the top of our list of best Disney World restaurants for adults.

 Le Cellier Steakhouse (10/10)

 Le Cellier is an upscale steakhouse located in Epcot’s Canada Pavilion.
 The food and the atmosphere are both superb.
 The entrees (beef, especially) are some of Disney’s best.
-Sides are just as good and you shouldn’t leave without trying the lobster mac and cheese or the loaded mashed potatoes.
-Le Cellier’s Cheddar Cheese Soup alone makes it worth a visit.
-The restaurant is designed to emulate the cellar of a fine Canadian chateau.
-The stone, wood, and low lighting make it really cozy.
+The enhancements are just as good and you shouldn’t leave without trying the signature poutine.
+The restaurant is designed to emulate the cellar of a fine Canadian chateau where the stone, wood, and low lighting make it really cozy.

 If you want the best pizza Disney World has to offer, you’ll find it at Via Napoli.
 Via Napoli is an Italian restaurant in the Italy Pavilion.
-It serves some other entrees too, but trust me- you’ll want the pizza.
-The Neopolitan-style pizza is really authentic and it’s all made with high-quality ingredients.
+The restaurant serves other entrees too, but trust me- you’ll want the pizza.
+The Neapolitan-style pizza is really authentic and it’s all made with high-quality ingredients.
 There are a number of different “red” pizzas and “white” pizzas to choose from, or you can just create your own.
-You really can’t go wrong with any of them, so pick your poison.

 Chefs de France (9/10)